MicrosoftDocs/cloud-adoption-framework/docs/adopt/migrate-modernize-approaches.md

 <!--Acrolinx:96, TODO: meta description, more content -->
 # Cloud migration and modernization approaches

-WWhere should you start in your three-horizon cloud adoption plan?
+Where should you start in your three-horizon cloud adoption plan?
 Should you migrate or modernize first?

 Depending on your overall strategy and needs, you might migrate first and modernize later, or vice versa.
 You might even modernize in parallel to migration.
 If you decide to modernize in parallel to migration, you'd want to modernize with a separate team that's not involved in migration.
 It's important to keep those horizons separated.
 You'll also want to separate your clusters of workloads.
 For more information about workload clusters, see [Envision cloud modernization](../modernize/envision-cloud-modernization.md#step-3-define--track-clusters-of-workloads-based-on-the-motivation).